 In this article, I have shown 5 examples of the Excel YEAR function.
 I also tried to cover the types of errors the YEAR function may show frequently.
 Last but not least, if you have any kind of suggestions, ideas, or feedback please feel free to comment down below.

-- Use the DATEDIF Function in Excel
+- How to Use DATEDIF Function in Excel (6 Suitable Examples)

 - How to Use Excel MONTH Function (6 Examples)

 - Use NETWORKDAYS Function in Excel (3 Suitable Examples)

 - How to use HOUR Function in Excel (5 Easy Examples)

 - Use TIMEVALUE Function in Excel (4 Examples)